Rapha-btc/Smart-Wallet/README.md

+# Pass Key enabled

+The flow is now:

+User registers passkey -> public key stored in contract User enters amount and recipient
+Frontend creates exact message: "transfer:[amount][recipient]" User signs this exact message with passkey
+Signature + amount + recipient sent to contract Contract recreates exact same message and verifies signature If valid, executes transfer

+The backend can't modify amount/recipient because it would invalidate the signature.
+The signature is specifically bound to those exact parameters.

 # Smart Wallets for Stacks Blockchain

 Smart Wallet is a smart contract that holds assets in the name of one or more users.
 It is like a single user [executor DAO by Marvin Janssen](https://github.com/MarvinJanssen/executor-dao) and also inspired by [Lisa DAO](https://github.com/lisalab-io/liquid-stacking).